ravsii/timers.nvim/README.md

   - [ ] `Snacks` - probably won't do for now, because `vim.ui.select` can do
   everything I need, and its api is widely supported across multiple plugins.
 - [ ] Fullscreen mode for current timer
+  - [ ] Fonts
+    - [ ] More built-in fonts
-  - [ ] More fonts, custom fonts
+    - [ ] Allow passing custom fonts via config
   - [ ] "... and X more" for the
-  - [ ] Limited amount of timers showing on dashboard rest
+  - [ ] Limit the amount of timers showing on dashboard
+- [ ] Prelude-like import, because it's almost always required to import 4
+  modules just to create and start a timer.